 3. Communicate early and often

-It’s important to educate your team about what they can expect from a dual-facing dash cam.
-From the day you decide to install dash cams across your fleet, to the day they’re turned on, consistent messaging will go a long way in obtaining buy-in.
+From the day you decide to install dash cams across your fleet, to the day they’re turned on, consistent messaging will go a long way in obtaining driver buy-in.

-Holding an open forum with your team is a great starting point.
-Establish a dialog, then use it as an opportunity to learn what your drivers know about a dash cam.
-From there, you can assess what more they need to learn and establish next steps.
+Holding an open forum with your team is a great place to start.
+Establish a dialog, then take the opportunity to learn what your drivers know about dash cams.
+From there, you can assess what else they need to learn and establish next steps.

 The earlier in the process you establish a dialog, the better off you’ll be.
 Keep in mind, we’re not talking about a single conversation here.
-The more touchpoints you offer team members along the way, the greater your chances of obtaining their buy-in.
+The more touchpoints you offer, the greater your chances of obtaining driver buy-in.